marcelofabianov/paguei/README.md

 # Paguei

-Este é um projeto para ajudar a organizar as contas de um grupo de pessoas.
+Este é um projeto para ajudar a organizar as contas do dia a dia de uma pessoa.

 ## Como funciona?